 All stages of processing are important, but drying requires special attention in semi-washed processing.
 The beans must be dried naturally, because the mucilage left on them would stick to mechanical dryer’s walls.
 As they sit under the sun, they must be constantly rotated so that the mucilage doesn’t collect in a single spot and cause the beans to rot.
 Once the beans are dried, they’re ready for shipping.

 Dry, washed and semi-washed processing all infuse coffee with unique characteristics.
-Dry processed coffees are known for their exotic flavors and big bodies.
+Natural processed coffees are known for their extra fruity flavors and big bodies.
 Washed coffees feature bright, clean and crisp profiles.
 Semi-washed coffees strike a balance between the two, with a rounded acidity, medium body and sweet notes.

 As you explore new coffees, pay attention to how they were processed and keep track of which method produces the selections you like best.
-You can start by finding out whether your latest shipment from us was dry, wet or semi-washed here.
+You can start by finding out whether your latest shipment from us was natural, washed or semi-washed here.